ZoneMinder/zmeventnotification/docs/guides/es_faq.rst

 -  The only way ZoneMinder sends out event notifications via event filters - this is too slow
--  People developing extensions to work with ZoneMinder for Home Automation needs will benefit from a clean interface
+-  People developing extensions to work with ZoneMinder for Home Automation needs will benefit from a clean interface.
+NOTE: @baudneo is working on a new ZoneMinder python library that utilizes both API and SQL ORM DB calls.
 -  Receivers don't poll.
 They keep a web socket open and when there are events, they get a notification
 -  Supports WebSockets, MQTT and Apple/Android push notification